ResearchComputing/Documentation/docs/compute/monitoring-resources.md

 * Ralphie has used `ucb-general` but not much.
 Priority is >> 1 , therefore Ralphie can expect lower-than-average queue waits compared to average ucb-general waits.

-___NOTE___
+> NOTE:

-What is "Priority"?
+> What is "Priority"?

-* Your priority is a number between 0.0 --> 1.0 that defines your relative placement in the queue of scheduled jobs
+> * Your priority is a number between 0.0 --> 1.0 that defines your relative placement in the queue of scheduled jobs
-* Your priority is computed each time a job is scheduled and reflects the following factors:
+> * Your priority is computed each time a job is scheduled and reflects the following factors:
-	* Your "Fair Share priority" (the ratio of resources you are allocated versus those you have consumed for a given account)
+>	* Your "Fair Share priority" (the ratio of resources you are allocated versus those you have consumed for a given account)
-	* Your job size (slightly larger jobs have higher priority)
+>	* Your job size (slightly larger jobs have higher priority)
-	* Your time spent in the queue (jobs gain priority the longer they wait)
+>	* Your time spent in the queue (jobs gain priority the longer they wait)
-	* The partition and qos you choose (this is a minor consideration on CURC systems)
+>	* The partition and qos you choose (this is a minor consideration on CURC systems)
-* Your "Fair Share" priority has a half life of 14 days (i.e., it recovers fully in ~1 month with zero usage)
+> * Your "Fair Share" priority has a half life of 14 days (i.e., it recovers fully in ~1 month with zero usage)

-___How efficient are my jobs?___
+## How efficient are my jobs?

 Type the command name for usage hint:
 ```bash